UBC-R-Study-group/studyGroup/README.md

 Vancouver R Study Group
 =======================

 Welcome to the Vancouver R Study Group!
+We are a group of R/Python/(insert your favourite language) enthusiasts who love data.
 Check out our [event listings on our website](http://minisciencegirl.github.io/studyGroup/), or join the conversation on our [message board](https://github.com/minisciencegirl/studyGroup/issues).

 ### Wait What's a 'Mozilla Study Group'?